twallema/flepimop_influenza_BE/data/README.md

 ### Social contacts

-+ `social_contacts_holiday_week.xlsx` : Social contact data for Belgium, sheets were used to denote contact duration.
++ `belgium_2010_all.xlsx` : Social contact data for Belgium, sheets were used to denote contact duration.
 Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).
-Dataset: Belgium 2010 (Van Hoang 2020).
-Contacts Mon-Fri (holidays).
-Includes physical contacts only.
+Country: Belgium 2010 (Van Hoang 2020).
+Type of day: All (averages weekend/weekday).
+Type of contacts: Physical and non-physical, excluding supplemental professional contacts.
 An integration of the contacts with the contact duration is performed in the sheet named 'integrated'.
-Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).

-+ `social_contacts_noholiday_week.xlsx` : Social contact data for Belgium, sheets were used to denote contact duration.
-Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).
-Dataset: Belgium 2010 (Van Hoang 2020).
-Contacts Mon-Fri (excl. holidays).
-Includes physical contacts only.
-An integration of the contacts with the contact duration is performed in the sheet named 'integrated'.
-Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).

-+ `social_contacts_weekend.xlsx` : Social contact data for Belgium, sheets were used to denote contact duration.
-Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).
-Dataset: Belgium 2010 (Van Hoang 2020).
-Contacts Sat-Sun.
-Includes physical contacts only.
-An integration of the contacts with the contact duration is performed in the sheet named 'integrated'.
-Extracted using [SOCRATES](http://www.socialcontactdata.org/socrates/).

 ### Literature